Medtronic: Diabetes

 The diabetes management manufacturing and sales division of Medtronic is based on the perimeter of the California State University, Northridge campus in Northridge, California.
 The original company, Minimed Technologies, was founded in 1983 by Alfred E. Mann and spun off from Pacesetter Systems to design and market an open loop insulin pump.
-The MiniMed 502 was one of the first light weight insulin pumps on the market, and it helped bring insulin pump usage to the mainstream market.
+The MiniMed 502 was one of the first lightweight insulin pumps on the market, and it helped bring insulin pump usage to the mainstream market.

 In 1992, the MiniMed 506 was a major redesign to make it more appealing to consumers.
 The new design was met by boosted adoption rate, and sales increased by 357%.
 In 2001, Medtronic purchased Minimed, to form Medtronic Minimed.

 On 11 May 2009, Medtronic announced it had chosen San Antonio, Texas, for the location of its new Diabetes Therapy Management and Education Center.
 The company announced that it expected 1400 new jobs would be created to staff the 150000 sqft facility.

 In September 2016, the FDA approved a device, the MiniMed 670G which was launched in 2017.
 It was the world's first Hybrid Closed Loop system for people with type 1 diabetes.
 Featuring the company's advanced algorithm - SmartGuard technology and glucose sensor - Guardian™ Sensor 3, it was the first insulin pump approved by the Food and Drug Administration (FDA) that enabled personalized and automated* delivery of basal insulin, the background insulin needed to maintain stable blood sugar levels throughout the day and night.
 The advanced SmartGuard Auto Mode algorithm worked in conjunction with the company's glucose sensor - Guardian Sensor 3 - to self-adjust basal insulin delivery based on the glucose sensor.